AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 **The [!UICONTROL Measure] tab is not visible**

-The **[!UICONTROL Measure]** tab becomes available only after the initialization queries triggered at project creation have completed.
+The **[!UICONTROL Measure]** tab becomes available only after the background data setup queries triggered at project creation have completed.
 This can take up to 24 hours.
 If the tab is still not visible after 24 hours, verify that your [!DNL AMC] instance has campaigns that ran within the last three months, which is the default lookback window used during campaign discovery.

 **No campaigns appear in the [!UICONTROL Campaign ID] dropdown**